Labernator/Mordheim/The Warherd of Nacaar - Stefan.md

 **Naccaar Scar-Face, Primal Warchief of the Warherd**
-Beastmen Chieftain: Dagger, Mace (70 GC)
+Beastmen Chieftain: 2x Dagger (67 GC)

 **Munkoc, Carrier of the broken Moon Disk and Great Bray-Shaman of the Warherd**
 Beastmen Shaman: 2x Dagger (47 GC)